aarsri/AwesomeSemanticParsing/README.md

-# AwesomeSemanticParsing
-Papers and Resources for Semantic Parsing in NLP

 # AWESOME Bibliography: Semantic Parsing
-Aarohi Srivastava
+Papers and Resources for Semantic Parsing in NLP Aarohi Srivastava